-- 2.6.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
-The Executive Summary sets out the mission of the GIS, namely: - 2.6.2 "This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero". - 2.6.3 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
-The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.6.4 Page 6 sets out that GIS forms a key part of the Government's broader National Strategy for Economic Transformation.
-It states that "It also links explicitly to our Just Transition Plans which describe how the transition to net zero in the most emitting sectors will be achieved in a way that delivers economic, social and community benefits, including fair work, environmental preservation and reduced poverty and inequality." - 2.6.5 Actions include inter alia: - Supporting investment to improve essential infrastructure, expanding supply chains and secure manufacturing opportunities; - Developing and maintaining a pipeline of investment propositions backed by clear information about the timing and nature of renewable energy opportunities;
+2.6.1 The Scottish Government published a Green Industrial Strategy (GIS) in September 2024.
+The Executive Summary sets out the mission of the GIS, namely:

+"This Green Industrial Strategy's mission is to ensure that Scotland realises the maximum possible economic benefit from the opportunities created by the global transition to net zero".

+- 2.6.2 The GIS sets out five opportunity areas for Scotland where identified strengths are most likely to lead to growth and the potential to grow Scotland's exports.
+The sectors relate to Scotland's wind economy, carbon capture and storage, supporting the green economy by way of professional and financial services, growing the hydrogen sector and establishing Scotland as a competitive centre for clean energy intensive industries of the future. - 2.6.3 Point 4 of their "onshore wind" approach states "work with UK Government, Ofgem and the National ESO to ensure that the interests of Scotland are best represented.
+Markets, policies, and regulation affecting the electricity sector are largely reserved to the UK Government under the UK Electricity Act (1989).
+We are working with the UK Government to enable a faster, more efficient, and strategic approach to designing and regulating the net zero energy system, in particular for accelerating grid connections and network build."

-- > Delivering planning and consenting systems which enable Scotland's net zero development pipeline; and - Exploring the circularity opportunity in onshore wind. - 2.6.6 Page 13 states clearly that the single goal of the GIS is to help Scotland realise economic growth opportunities from the global transition to net zero. - 2.6.7 It is clear therefore that to progress the Government's objectives there needs to be clear support for new investment and growth in renewable energy.
-Realising the economic and social opportunities will only be achieved through the development and consenting of additional developments and related infrastructure.
+- 2.6.4 Availability of grid connections is further referenced as a barrier to tackle to decarbonise industrial processes. - 2.6.5 The Strategy makes plain that "timely grid connections and strengthened grid infrastructure will be key to securing renewables project delivery and investor and supply chain confidence in Scotland." - 2.6.6 It is clear therefore that the Government has objectives to support the delivery of grid expansion and strengthened grid infrastructure.
+This is not only critical towards aiding net zero targets but also help deliver the Government's clear green industry mission.